mpierc13/Threat-Hunting-Scenario-Tor/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched for any file that had the string "tor" in it and discovered what looks like the user "employee" downloaded a TOR installer, did something that resulted in many TOR-related files being copied to the desktop, and the creation of a file called `tor-shopping-list.txt` on the desktop at `2024-11-08T22:27:19.7259964Z`.
-These events began at `2024-11-08T22:14:48.6065231Z`.
+Searched for any file that had the string "tor" in it and discovered what looks like the user "mpierc13" downloaded a TOR installer, did something that resulted in many TOR-related files being copied to the desktop, and the creation of a file called `tor-shopping-list.txt` on the desktop at `2025-04-09T22:07:10.6246828Z`.
+These events began at `2025-04-09T21:43:11.3191574Z`.

 **Query used to locate events:**